Just before 7 a.m. this morning, Feb. 21, the Idaho Falls Fire Department was dispatched to the 1500 block of Woodruff Avenue for a structure fire.

 The Idaho Falls Police Department temporarily closed off the southbound lane of Woodruff Avenue and controlled traffic while Idaho Falls Power secured utilities and the Chaplains of Idaho assisted the individuals who were displaced from their homes.

 Initial damages were estimated at approximately $80,000 with at least one of the units being unlivable.
 There was smoke damage to adjoining units.
-The Chaplains of Idaho and Red Cross helped a total of seven individuals with finding a temporary place to stay either due to damage caused by the fire or because of power being shut off to the entire building for an undetermined amount of time.
+The Chaplains of Idaho and Red Cross helped seven individuals with finding a temporary place to stay due to the power being shut off to the entire building for an undetermined amount of time.